What is a Scout Rank?

 A Scout will not be asked to tie a square knot, but may be asked “which knot was the hardest, and how did you get yourself to finally learn it?”

-Like a job interview, the Scout MUST come properly dressed; wearing the full (clean and presentable) BSA Field Uniform (see above).
+Like a job interview, the Scout MUST come properly dressed; either wearing the full (clean and presentable) BSA Field Uniform (see above) or if not possible, neat and clean in appearance.

 After meeting with the Scout, the Board will debate, and if they are in unanimous agreement, will allow the rank advancement to be recognized.